Timm08/Timm08/Sleep.md

    - **Practical Tip**: ==Prioritise sleep as a crucial component of self-care and mental health maintenance.
 Seek professional help if you experience persistent sleep disturbances or mental health challenges affecting your sleep.==

-Overall, Dr. Matt Walker's insights emphasise the importance of prioritising sleep for overall health and well-being and offer practical tips for optimising sleep quality and duration based on individual needs.